 Recruitment in the software industry is already a challenge in itself.
 An article published by Forbes points out the possible shortage of developers in the market.
 So looking for top talent to hunt can be daunting.

 So if qualified developers are already scarce, where do you look for them?
 Or better yet, how can you compete with major IT companies in terms of compensation?
 And on top of that, the risk of an unsuccessful hire lingers at the corner.

 To ease the pressure a bit, you can always prepare for the recruitment process.
 Here are some things you can do before you take the first step to hiring developers.

 Take Note of These Things Before You Hire Developers

 There is more to hiring than posting a job ad.
 Therefore, before and during the process, as you hire software developers, consider these things ahead of time.
 These tips may even make recruitment easier for you and your business.

 1. Get your employer branding out there

-Do you want to compete with other major companies in looking for top talents?
+Do you want to compete with other major companies in looking for top talent?
 Brainstorm with your marketing and human resources team to strengthen employer branding.
 If done right, potential candidates are the ones who will approach you for opportunities.